Camium02/ICE-3111-Computer_Vision/Labs/Lab-08/C-CXX.md

 - You'll write your code in a single file (two if you count `CMakeLists.txt`): `panorama.cxx`

     - Create the new file, `panorama.cxx`
-    - add a preamble using C/C++ comments.
+    - Add a preamble using C/C++ comments.
 The preamble must describe the program:

         1. the author of the program (you),
         2. the date,